-Recent pressure placed upon the government by various accountants, committees and business think-tanks has led the Treasury to make some significant changes to the planned roll-out of Making Tax Digital (MTD).
-The idea was to get everyone linked into the digital system by 2018, but concerns over the practicalities of this new approach was met with concern from critics including the ATT, ACCA and ICAEW.
+Recent pressure placed upon the government by various accountants, committees, and business think-tanks has led the Treasury to make some significant changes to the planned roll-out of Making Tax Digital (MTD).
+The idea was to get everyone linked into the digital system by 2018, but concerns over the practicalities of this new approach were met with concern from critics including the ATT, ACCA and ICAEW.

 MTD will now come into action from April 2019, but only for businesses who exceed the VAT threshold.
 The proposed plans for full digitalisation and quarterly income tax submissions have been delayed until at least April 2020.

 The controversy surrounding MTD was all too clear for many experts.
 The backlash against the changes centred around a lack of clarity and the suggestion that the new system was being rushed through.
 The criticism that arose appears to have struck a chord with the government, who have gone back to the drawing board to rethink their approach.
 This is good news for many small businesses who were uncertain of the implications MTD would have upon them.

 As things stand at the moment, here are the facts on MTD:

 - Digital tax records will only apply to businesses with a turnover that exceeds the VAT threshold (£85000).

 - The above requirement for VAT registered businesses will not apply until April 2019.